 Are appropriate in terms of frequency and intensity.

-The HSS staff will review the intake documentation of the CCW beneficiary’s eligibility and procedural safeguards, support coordination and professional assessments/reassessment documentation, service plans, service logs, progress notes, and other pertinent information in the beneficiary record.
+HSS staff will review the intake documentation of the CCW beneficiary’s eligibility and procedural safeguards, support coordination and professional assessments/reassessment documentation, service plans, service logs, progress notes, and other pertinent information in the beneficiary record.

 Report of Review Findings

-Upon completion of the on-site review, the HSS staff discusses the preliminary findings of the review in an exit interview with appropriate staff of the provider.
-The HSS staff compiles and analyzes all data collected in the review, and a written report summarizing their review findings and recommended corrective action is sent to the provider.
+Upon completion of the on-site review, HSS staff discusses the preliminary findings of the review in an exit interview with the appropriate provider staff.
+HSS staff compiles and analyzes all data collected in the review, and a written report summarizing their review findings and recommended corrective action is sent to the provider.

 The review report includes the following: